proudmonkey/ApiBoilerPlate/README.md

-# CoreBoilerPlate
+# ApiBoilerPlate
 A template project for building ASP.NET Core APIs

+## Install the extension from the Visual Studio Marketplace

+1. Fire up Visual Studio 2019, on the `Tools` menu, click `Extensions and Updates`.
+2. Click `Online` and then search for `ApiBoilerPlate`.
+3. Click `Download`.
+The extension is then scheduled for install.

+To complete the installation, close all instances of Visual Studio.

-# Tools and Frameworks Used
+## Tools and Frameworks Used

 * .NET Core 3.0
 * ASP.NET Core